History of Rosewood, Florida

 Founding of Rosewood

-On the morning of January 1, 1923 Fannie Coleman Taylor of Sumner Florida, claimed she was assaulted by a black man.
-Although she was not seriously injured and was able to describe what happened she allegedly remained unconscious for several hours due to the shock of the incident.
+On the morning of January 1, 1923, Fannie Coleman Taylor, a homemaker of Sumner Florida, claimed she was assaulted by a black man.
+Although she was not seriously injured and was able to describe what happened.
+She allegedly remained unconscious for several hours due to the shock of the incident.
 No one disputed her account and no questions were asked.
 It was assumed she was reporting the incident accurately.

 A telegraph sent to Gainesville in regards to Fannie Taylor’s allegations provoked four to five hundred Klansmen that headed to Sumner at the appeal of James Taylor.
 Negative commentary sent out over the airwaves created tension prompting the already intensed mindset of the KKK.
-They packed their gear and headed to a town called, “Rosewood” with a vengeance to participate at any cost necessary.
-They arrived enraged and combed the woods behind the Taylor’s home looking for a suspect.
-Suspicion soon fell on Jesse Hunter an allegedly black man who had allegedly had recently escaped from a convict road gang.
-No proof of the escape was ever provided.
+They packed their gear and headed to a town called, “Rosewood” with a vengeance to participate in destroying the town at any cost necessary.
+The posse arrived enraged and combed the woods behind the Taylor’s home looking for a suspect.
+Suspicion soon fell on Jesse Hunter an allegedly black man who allegedly had recently escaped from a convict road gang.
+No proof of an escape was ever provided.

-The posse confronted Sam Carter at his home and Carter allegedly admitted to helping Hunter escape.
+It is documented the posse confronted Sam Carter at his home and Carter allegedly admitted to helping Hunter escape.
 Allegedly the posse forced Carter to take them to the place where he last saw Hunter.
 Carter allegedly took the posse to where he parted ways with Hunter.
-When no trace of Hunter could be found the posse turned into an out of control lynch mob and tortured Carter, riddled him with bullets and hung him from a tree to be seen by the world.
+When no trace of Hunter could be found the posse turned into an out of control lynch mob and tortured Carter, riddled him with bullets hanging him from a tree to be seen by the world.
 It was an effort to intimidate people of color.

 On February 12th, 1923 a special grand jury was empanelled to investigate the massacre.
 After twenty-five white and allegedly eight black witnesses testified the jurors reported that they could find no evidence on which to base any indictments.

 Ten years ago May 4, 1994, the date Governor Lawton Chiles signed Rosewood House Bill 591, Governor Jeb Bush dedicated a Historic Marker in Rosewood May 4, 2004, in memory of the Rosewood citizens.
-This is a historic compilation of Jenkins at work preserving Rosewood history, a promise she has lived up to in honor of her mother’s principles and recorded family history.
-This summary of Rosewood’s history is not research, it’s resource.
+This historic compilation is credited to Jenkins’ history preservation, a promise she has lived up to in honor of her mother’s oral history presentation and principles to preserve family history.
+This summary of Rosewood’s history is more than research, it’s resource.

-Their land was confiscated under tax sales and not until 1994 did the state or any public entity offer an apology or make any compensation.
+Their Rosewood land was confiscated under tax fraudulent sales and not until 1994 did the state or any Jenkins’ Rosewood research is dedicated to the Rosewood survivors and descendants.